Review of Fabulous – an app to help build healthy rituals

 - Journeys are inflexible, and don’t take into account different people’s goals

 - Doesn’t let you set weekly habits

 Overall, I will continue to use the app.
 Despite my criticisms, it’s still the best habit tracker I’ve found.
 I won’t use the journeys, but instead develop my own routines based on my own needs.

 Decided to give Fabulous a try?
 Download the app here.

 Have you used Fabulous?
 What did you think?

-If you’re interested in improving your life with small changes, please check out my FREE weekly challenge.
-Commit to taking one small action each week – and take your life to the next level.
+If you’re interested in improving your life with small changes, please check out my FREE monthly challenge.
+Commit to taking focused action every month – and take your life to the next level.